 David appeals to God for vindication, inviting a deep examination of his heart because he has walked in integrity and avoided the company of the wicked.

-1 Judge me, Yahweh, for I have walked in my integrity.
-I have trusted also in Yahweh without wavering.
+1 Vindicate me, O LORD!
+For I have walked with integrity; I have trusted in the LORD without wavering.

 The psalmist does not merely ask God to clear his name publicly; he asks God to test his heart and inner being.

-2 Examine me, Yahweh, and prove me.
-Try my heart and my mind.
+2 Test me, O LORD, and try me; examine my heart and mind.

 The source of the worshiper's integrity is his vision of the LORD's covenant love and his walk in God's faithfulness.

-3 For your loving kindness is before my eyes.
-I have walked in your truth.
+3 For Your loving devotion is before my eyes, and I have walked in Your truth.

 The worshiper refuses the company of falsehood, hypocrisy, evildoers, and the wicked.

-4 I have not sat with deceitful men, neither will I go in with hypocrites.
+4 I do not sit with deceitful men, nor keep company with hypocrites.

-5 I hate the assembly of evildoers, and will not sit with the wicked.
+5 I hate the mob of evildoers, and refuse to sit with the wicked.

 Clean-handed worship at the altar leads to thanksgiving and proclamation of the LORD's wonderful deeds.